simpsonst/posthack/README.md

 `-s`, `-t`, `-d` and `-n` can be combined as a logical AND.
 `-s 2 -t message/rfc822 -d attachment` selects the third part that is both an RFC822 message and an attachment.
-These are reset with each `--`, so new criteria can be specified for selecting within the new current message.
+These are reset with each `--`, so new criteria can be specified at each depth.

 If no arguments are supplied, `-s 1` is assumed.

 ## Restoring 'safe' links

-Sometimes, your email provider will add 'safelinks', i.e., it will scan the email for links, and replace the URL with another that embeds it but points to the domain `safelinks.protection.outlook.com`.
+Sometimes, your email provider will add 'safe' links, i.e., it will scan the email for links, and replace the URL with another that embeds it but points to some specific site of its own.
 If you follow the link, you first go to this site, which performs security checks on the original embedded URL before redirecting to it.
 Cool, except it's a violation of privacy, it makes it impossible to quickly check whether the link goes to somewhere you trust, and it can make your email agent suspect that it's a scam.
 Use `remove-safelinks` fairly early on to undo these in HTML and plain-text messages: